Sales Thinking

 Dealing with Tough Times

-How you think during these moments often determines whether you recover quickly — or spiral into frustration.
+Every salesperson hits plateaus, resistance, and slow patches.
+How you think during these times often decides whether you recover quickly or fall into frustration.

 Read about selling through tough periods